 Aquaparc – Water Fun Park with Slides on Lake Geneva

-Aquaparc is a water park with warm water pools, numerous toboggans and slides, a beach with a wave pool, and an adults-only relaxation spa area.
-Aquaparc is more a fun park than a hot water resort and hugely popular with families.
-However, the adults-only space is ideal for relaxing with saunas, steam room, and spa treatments.
+The slides of Aquaparc are a firm favorite with Swiss families.
+Aquaparc is a water park with warm water pools, numerous toboggans and slides, and a beach with a wave pool.
+It is more of a fun park than a hot water spa resort and is justifiably hugely popular with children.

-Aquaparc is in Le Bouveret right on the banks of Lake Geneva where the Rhone River enters the lake.
-It can easily be reached from Lac Léman towns as well as ski resorts in the Valais.
+Aquaparc is in Le Bouveret right on the banks of Lake Geneva where the Rhone River enters the lake near Villeneuve and Montreux.
+It can easily be reached from Lac Léman towns and ski resorts in the Valais.

-Transportation to Aquaparc – 60 km / 0h50, or 1h10 by train and bus from Lausanne.
+Transportation to Aquaparc — 60 km / 0h50 by car or 1h10 by train from Lausanne.

 Les Bains de la Gruyère in Fribourg